A variety of learning experiences

 Pharmacy technicians work collaboratively with pharmacists and members of the health care team in the promotion of wellness, disease prevention and the management of chronic diseases.
 Pharmacy technicians are responsible and accountable for ensuring accuracy in product preparation and release.

-Selkirk College’s Pharmacy Technician Program prepares graduates for employment as pharmacy technicians in a variety of settings, including community, hospital and residential pharmacies.
+Selkirk College’s Pharmacy Technician Program prepares graduates for employment as pharmacy technicians in a variety of settings, including community, hospital and long-term care pharmacies.
 Graduates have the knowledge, skills and attitudes necessary to meet the entry-level competencies defined by the National Association of Pharmacy Regulatory Authorities (NAPRA).

 The program has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP).

 The program is delivered using a blend of online theory courses, face-to-face lab classes and practicum hours in both hospital and community.
 The program is 15 months in length and consists of three theory semesters, one lab semester, followed by eight weeks of practicum.
-Students are required to relocate to the Castlegar Campus for seven weeks to complete the face-to-face labs where they apply theory learned in the online courses and prepare for practicum.
+Students are required to relocate to Castlegar, Duncan, or Prince George for eight weeks to complete the face-to-face labs where they apply theory learned in the online courses and prepare for practicum.

 Graduates of the program are eligible for direct admission into the Pharmacy Examining Board of Canada certification process and the College of Pharmacists of British Columbia registration process.